MasteraSnackin/FitClash/README.md

 Configured Toast Notifications in the Main App Component:

 We added a ToastContainer to the main app component to ensure that all notifications are displayed correctly.

-1. **Replace Placeholders**: Make sure to replace placeholders like `your_private_key_here`, `YOUR_CONTRACT_ADDRESS`, and `https://github.com/your-username/web3-reward-system.git` with actual values.
-2. **Detailed Documentation**: Feel free to add more sections or details as needed, such as contributing guidelines, FAQs, or detailed usage examples.

-By providing a comprehensive `README.md` file, you make it easier for others to understand, set up, and use your